 Carlisle is a somewhat small village located in the state of Ohio.
 With a population of 5,690 people and just one neighborhood, Carlisle is the 253rd largest community in Ohio.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Carlisle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Carlisle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Carlisle is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Carlisle who work in office and administrative support (12.45%), sales jobs (8.90%), and healthcare (7.40%).

 As is often the case in a small village, Carlisle doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Carlisle with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.98% of adults in Carlisle have a bachelor's degree or advanced degree.
+The citizens of Carlisle are slightly less educated than the national average of 21.84% for the average city or town: 13.98% of adults in Carlisle have a bachelor's degree or advanced degree

 The per capita income in Carlisle in 2022 was $36,020, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $144,080 for a family of four.
 However, Carlisle contains both very wealthy and poor people as well.